geraldnilles/Chromecast-Server/GoogleCastProtocol.markdown

     * This is sent over UDP on the multicast address 239.255.255.250.
     * The destination port of this Multicast is 1900.
 However, the source port will be selected randomly by the OS.
 * M-Search Response
-    * Chromecast responds with a LOCATION header that contains the Chromecasts IPv4 address.
+    * Chromecast responds with a LOCATION header that contains a URL to the Chromecast Info XML file.
+This URL gives us the IP, the port, and the info path of the device.
     * This is sent with a UDP unicast back to the Requestor's IP address.
 The port it uses will be the same as the M-Search Request's "source" port
-* Device Description Request
-    * Sender asks for more information about the device
-* Device Description Response
+* Device Description Request/Response
-    * Chomecast responds with details.  including the Chromecast's name
+    * Once you have the Location header, you can request the devices Info XML file and gather more details.
+    * The XML body contains the devices Friendly name.
+This allows the user to identify each device easily.
+    * The HTTP Headers contain the Application URL path.
+This is used to launch and manage apps.

-## Web App Launch
+## Launch and Manage Running Apps
-The DIAL REST is used to launch Web applications on the Chromecast.
+The DIAL REST is used to manage Web applications on the Chromecast.

 * Launch Request
     * Sender asks for the Chromecast to Launch the provided App
-    * The App-ID is sent using an HTTP POST request
+    * The App-ID is sent using an HTTP POST request.
+    * The 'Origin' header needs to be set in order to request an app.
+        * Chromecast will barf (404) if this is not correct
+        * Currently, i am using the GoogleCast Chome Extension's Origin.
+I is the same as the Extension's URL (chrome-extension://boadgeojelhgndaghljhdicfkmllpafd)
+        * I am guessing this is just to track usage data (ie Chrome vs iOS vs Android apps).
+Hopefully this ID doesnt change often (not the end of the world, but it would be annoying
+    * The Body of the POST request contains app launching arguments.
+These arguments are URL encoded (like a GET url).
+        * The pairingCode argument must be there.
+I am guessing this is used to identify sessions.
+For now, i am just generating a UUID each time and seems to be cool with it.
-* Fetch Web App URL
+* Fetch Web App
     * Chromecast sends App-ID to google's servers.
 Google responds with the Web App's URL
-* Load Web App's URL
-    * URL is loaded into the Chromecast Browser
+    * The App's URL is loaded into the Chromecast Browser and displpayed on the screen
 * Launch Response
-    * Chromecast confirms that the App was launced
+    * Chromecast responds to the HTTP request with a 201 message.
+    * The body of the response is empty, but the headers contain some info about the app.
+More specifically, it contains a "Location" header that can be used to kill the app later.

+You can also kill web apps.
+To do this, you just have to send a "DELETE" request to the Apps instance URL.

 ## WebSocket Commands
 Once the Web App is loaded on the Chromecast, WebSockets are used to send playback commands to the Chromecast device.
 Some examples of playback commands are Play, Pause, and Seek.